SHADES OF NIGHT

 Playing with boundaries of time, space, and culture and transcending them, this musical poetry unites past and present, East and West ~ allowing us to easily recognize our common humanity.

-Four Dances From Clorinda Agonistes: IV.
+SINGLE: Four Dances From Clorinda Agonistes: IV.
 Unity

 Hopes and visions of a better world